Fooutte/Artanize/README.md

 # Project Title: Artanize

-An Artistic Mnemonic Organization App designed for overwhelmed minds.
+An Artistic Organization Application designed for artists overwhelmed minds.
+App is conceved to be available in VR.
+Also,

 ## Getting Started